Gecko Adaptations Explained: How Geckos Evolved to Thrive in Extreme Environments?

 • Urban environments

-The smallest species may measure less than 2 centimeters in total length, while larger species can exceed 35 centimeters.
+The smallest species, such as the dwarf geckos, measure less than 2 centimeters in length.
+Large species like the Tokay gecko can exceed 35 centimeters.

 Diet and Hunting Pattern